-Title Insurance = Peace of Mind
+Title Insurance for Your Peace of Mind

 A title insurance company does all the research to insure that a property has clear title.
-Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.
+Making sure that a property is clear of all legal encumbrances is the job of a title company.

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title."
-The title insurance policy will protect you from these errors if the title company misses them.
+Any number of other complex problems define "Defective title."
+The title insurance policy will protect you from these errors if the title company doesn't discover them.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.